 or, Tsar Ivan Asen II, 26, 1224 Sofia, BG

-John Wilkinson’s Wood Circle and Keston Sutherland’s Scherzos Benjyosos have been reviewed by Mark Scroggins at Hyperallergic.
+A review by Mark Scroggins of John Wilkinson’s Wood Circle and Keston Sutherland’s Scherzos Benjyosos has been published on Hyperallergic.

 On Wood Circle: “Wilkinson’s … distortions of syntax and vocabulary continue to jolt readers into an awareness of how slick and commodified the language of most self-expression has become in what Adorno called an ‘administered world’. … Wood Circle balances a delicate lyrical sensibility with an acute awareness of the responsibilities that the poet, as denizen of late capitalism, cannot escape through a vacation in the woods.”

 On Scherzos Benjyosos: “These poems are a hard, wild ride … through the bowels of our commodified society.
 They end, however, in a remarkable burst of lyricism, a surprising profession of faith in poetry’s ability to provide solace, as well as critique.”